rtkd/idclip/README.md

 Use at own risk!<br>
 There is abolutely no warranty every script is removed or every image replaced!<br>
-Scripts within attributes or CSS or PNG will pass through untouched!<br>
+Scripts within attributes or CSS or SVG will pass through untouched!<br>
 Images referenced within CSS will pass through untouched!

 ### Run ###